anestisb/android-prepare-vendor/README.md

 investigation.

-All scripts can be executed from OS X, Linux & other Unix-based systems as long as utilized command line tools are installed.
-Scripts will abort if any of the required tools is missing from the running host.
+All scripts can be executed from OS X, Linux & other Unix-based systems as long as `fuse-ext2` and other utilized command line tools are installed.
+Scripts will abort if any of the required tools is missing from the host.

 Scripts include individual usage info and additional flags that be used for targeted advanced actions, bugs investigation & development of new features.